FREERIDE Endurance TestRocky Mountain Altitude Powerplay C70 – the final report

 • Weight

-• Defective control unit
+• Faulty control unit

-The little brother: Rocky Mountain Instinct Powerplay.
-With 150/140 millimetre travel, the bike has more trail genes.
-It won the EMTB tip in EMTB 4/23.The little brother: Rocky Mountain Instinct Powerplay.
-With 150/140 millimetre travel, the bike has more trail genes.
-It won the EMTB tip in EMTB 4/23.
+Its little brother: the Rocky Mountain Instinct Powerplay.
+With 150/140-millimetre travel, this bike has more of a trail-oriented character.
+It was named EMTB’s top pick in EMTB 4/23.Its little brother: the Rocky Mountain Instinct Powerplay.
+With 150/140-millimetre travel, this bike has more of a trail-oriented character.
+It was named EMTB’s top pick in EMTB 4/23.

-The facts about the Rocky Mountain Instinct Powerplay C70
+Facts about the Rocky Mountain Instinct Powerplay C70

-• Motor: Rocky Mountain Dyname 4.0, 108 Nm max. torque
+• Motor: Rocky Mountain Dyname 4.0, 108 Nm maximum torque

 • Battery: 726 Wh (removable)